Stock-Knowledge-Engineering/SK-LMS-v2.0/README.md

 and if your on windows, open command prompt and run

     git clone https://github.com/Stock-Knowledge-Engineering/SK-LMS-v2.0.git

+### Change directory!!
+Don't forget to change directory to the cloned repository.
+MacOS/Linus, use terminal and command prompt for windows.

+    cd /to/cloned/repo

 ### Install depedencies..
 For this project, I am using NextJS a ReactJS framework, TailwindCSS,